Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees

 \section{Abstract}

-Generating novel molecules is challenging, with most representations leading to generative models producing many invalid molecules.
-Spanning Tree-based Graph Generation (STGG) \citep{ahn2021spanning} is a promising approach to ensure the generation of valid molecules, outperforming state-of-the-art SMILES \citep{weininger1988smiles} and graph diffusion \citep{song2019generative} models for unconditional generation.
-In the real world, we want to be able to generate molecules conditional on one or multiple desired properties rather than unconditionally.
-Thus, in this work, we extend STGG to multi-property-conditional generation.
+Generating novel molecules is challenging, with most representations of molecules leading to generative models producing many invalid molecules.
+Spanning Tree-based Graph Generation (STGG) \citep{ahn2021spanning} is a promising approach to ensure the generation of valid molecules, outperforming state-of-the-art generative models for unconditional generation.
+In practice, it is desirable to generate molecules conditional on one or multiple target properties rather than unconditionally.
+Thus, we extend STGG to multi-property conditional generation.
 Our approach, \highlight{\textbf{STGG+}}, incorporates a modern Transformer architecture, random masking of properties during training (enabling conditioning on \emph{any} subset of properties and classifier-free guidance), an auxiliary property-prediction loss (allowing the model to \emph{self-criticize} molecules and select the best ones), and other improvements.
-We show that \highlight{\textbf{STGG+}} achieves state-of-the-art performance on in-distribution and out-of-distribution conditional generation, and reward maximization.
+We show that \highlight{\textbf{STGG+}} achieves state-of-the-art performance on in-distribution and out-of-distribution conditional generation, as well as reward maximization.